mscherer/ansible-role-middleman_builder/README.md

 often forget to update submodules and so we need to use this as a workaround.

 This cannot be turned off for now, but will be added as a option if needed.

-# Using with openshift

-The role can also be used with non managed services, such as openshift online v2.
-For that, you need to deploy the role without giving a `rsync_server` argument.
-The openshift URI is taken from the 'data/site.yml' configuration file but can be overridden using the `openshift` variable.

-Then, you need to make sure that `bundle exec middleman deploy` is able to push the website.
-In the case of openshift, this implies to let the key in ~/.ssh/$NAME.pub push to openshift, with £NAME replaced by the name given to the role.

 # Regular rebuild